DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

 \subsection{Layered Progressive Repair Strategy}

-Due to the high computational cost and token-based billing model of mainstream LLM services, large-scale and multi-round invocations of models during APR can lead to significant resource consumption and economic overhead.
-To address this, we introduce the LPR strategy, which incrementally explores the patch space in both breadth and depth.
-In the breadth phase, it rapidly evaluates candidate patches, discarding invalid ones to save resources.
-Refinable patches that pass partial tests then enter the depth phase, where execution-level dynamic information guides step-by-step refinement.
-This design focuses resources on viable repair directions and is intended to balance repair effectiveness with computational resource consumption.
-We provide empirical evidence of its efficiency in Section~\ref{sec:RQ3}.
+Given the high computational cost and token-based billing model of mainstream LLM services, large-scale and multi-round invocations of models during APR can result in significant resource consumption and economic overhead.
+To address this issue, we introduce the LPR strategy, which incrementally explores the patch space in breadth and depth.
+During the breadth phase, candidate patches are rapidly evaluated, with invalid patches discarded to save resources.
+Patches that pass partial tests are deemed refinable and enter the depth phase, where execution-level dynamic information guides step-by-step refinement.
+The breadth phase generates a wide variety of candidate patches, while the depth phase refines those that show promise, incorporating dynamic feedback at each step.
+This approach minimizes unnecessary LLM invocations and concentrates resources on viable repair paths, balancing repair effectiveness with computational efficiency.
+The efficiency of this strategy is discussed in Section~\ref{sec:RQ3}.

-As described in Algorithm ~\ref{alg:lpr}, LPR takes as input a set of buggy programs $\mathcal{B}$ with as input a set of buggy programs diagnostic information and outputs either a successfully repaired program or a failure report.
-For each bug, the system first initiates breadth-based layered repair, generating an initial candidate patch $p_0$ using the LLM.
-If $p_0$ fails to compile or results in runtime exceptions, it is immediately discarded to avoid wasting resources on invalid repair directions.
+As described in Algorithm~\ref{alg:lpr}, LPR takes a set of buggy programs $\mathcal{B}$ and corresponding diagnostic information as input, and outputs either a successfully repaired program or a failure report.
+For each bug, the system first performs breadth-based layered repair, generating an initial patch $p_0$ using the LLM.
+If $p_0$ fails to compile or encounters runtime exceptions, it is discarded to avoid wasting resources on invalid repair directions.
 If $p_0$ passes all test cases, the bug is considered successfully repaired, and the process terminates.
-All generated patches, including those that fail validation, are stored along with their function code and validation results.
-In subsequent rounds, the LLM is prompted to generate new patches that differ from those in the patch history, thereby encouraging diversity in candidate fixes.
-This first phase aims to explore a broad range of potential repair directions quickly.
+All patches, whether successful or not, are stored along with their function code and validation results.
+In subsequent iterations, the LLM is prompted to generate new patches that differ from those in the patch history, encouraging diversity in potential fixes.